Spider: Mesothelae

 The only living members of the primitive Mesothelae are the family Liphistiidae, found only in Southeast Asia, China, and Japan.
 Most of the Liphistiidae construct silk-lined burrows with thin trapdoors, although some species of the genus Liphistius build camouflaged silk tubes with a second trapdoor as an emergency exit.
 Members of the genus Liphistius run silk "tripwires" outwards from their tunnels to help them detect approaching prey, while those of the genus Heptathela do not and instead rely on their built-in vibration sensors.
 Spiders of the genus Heptathela have no venom glands, although they do have venom gland outlets on the fang tip.

 The extinct families Arthrolycosidae, found in Carboniferous and Permian rocks, and Arthromygalidae, so far found only in Carboniferous rocks, have been classified as members of the Mesothelae.

 Mygalomorphae

 The Mygalomorphae, which first appeared in the Triassic period, are generally heavily built and ″hairy″, with large, robust chelicerae and fangs (technically, spiders do not have true hairs, but rather setae).
 Well-known examples include tarantulas, ctenizid trapdoor spiders and the Australasian funnel-web spiders.
 Most spend the majority of their time in burrows, and some run silk tripwires out from these, but a few build webs to capture prey.
-However, mygalomorphs cannot produce the pirifom silk that the Araneomorphae use as an instant adhesive to glue silk to surfaces or to other strands of silk, and this makes web construction more difficult for mygalomorphs.
+However, mygalomorphs cannot produce the piriform silk that the Araneomorphae use as an instant adhesive to glue silk to surfaces or to other strands of silk, and this makes web construction more difficult for mygalomorphs.
 Since mygalomorphs rarely "balloon" by using air currents for transport, their populations often form clumps.
 In addition to arthropods, some mygalomorphs are known to prey on frogs, small mammals, lizards, snakes, snails, and small birds.